substance/substance/doc/about.md

 Also check out [SimpleWriter](https://github.com/substance/simple-writer) our editor reference implementation, and the [examples](https://github.com/substance/examples) for learning about individual features.

-Tell us about your experiences and let us know what you liked and what’s missing to solve your use-case.
+Tell us about your experiences and let us know what you liked and what's missing to solve your use-case.
 We're glad for feedback and contributions in any form.

 Happy editor building!